-As per sections 4, 7A and 27 of the Copyrights Act (Chapter 63).
-See also paragraph 15 of Global Yellow Pages Ltd v Promedia Directories Pte Ltd and another matter [2017] 2 SLR 185; [2017] SGCA 28.
+15 See paragraph 15 of Global Yellow Pages Ltd v Promedia Directories Pte Ltd and another matter [2017] 2 SLR 185; [2017] SGCA 28.

-Firm A will only provide relevant customer data to Firm B, but not disclose such data to competitors of Firm B. The collection of a larger customer data set has resulted in direct improvements to the quality of Firm B's services.
+Firm A has about 70% market share in market X. Firm A will only purchase the services of an affiliated company, Firm B, which operates in market Y. In doing so, Firm A will only provide relevant customer data to Firm B, but not disclose such data to competitors of Firm B. The collection of a larger customer data set has resulted in direct improvements to the quality of Firm B's services.